 When used by people who need them, antidepressant drugs can be a very important part of treatment for a variety of mental health issues.
-They have helped countless people feel better about themselves and their environments, and contributed a great deal to holistic, therapeutic treatments that have helped many people thrive.
+They have helped countless people feel better about themselves and their environments and contributed a great deal to holistic, therapeutic treatments that have helped many people thrive.
 However, for some users, these drugs can have some unwanted side effects.
-If you are taking, or considering taking antidepressant medications, here are some side effects you might expect, to be prepared and know how to adapt and care for yourself.
+If you are taking or considering taking antidepressant medications, here are some side effects you might expect, to be prepared and know how to adapt and care for yourself.

 Sometimes the medicine will upset your stomach, particularly for the first few weeks of taking the drug or increasing dosage.
 This can be helped by taking the medication with food.
 Eating frequent small meals and drinking a lot of fluids, especially water can also help.

 A common side effect is the feeling of chapped lips or a lack of saliva in the mouth.
 Saliva stimulation can be stimulated by sucking on ice cubes, chewing sugarless gum, and breathing through your nose instead of your mouth.
 Drinking water is also very helpful.
-Eat vegetables and fruits with a high water content, such as celery, grapes, and cantaloupe.
+Eat vegetables and fruits with high water content, such as celery, grapes, and cantaloupe.

 Some people find the medicine makes them drowsy, and other people experience insomnia.
 You can experiment with taking the medication either first thing in the morning or right before going to sleep, to see which diminishes this effect.
 You can engage in a rigorous physical exercise during the day, and a more gentle activity like yoga, tai chi, or meditation closer to bedtime.
 If you do feel like a nap, wake up in 30 minutes so it does not keep you from sleeping at night.

 Antidepressants can sometimes interfere with your sexual performance, and these issues may last for the entire treatment.
-Some people experience decreased sexual desire, have to work harder to achieve orgasm, or experience some erectile dysfunction.
-These things makes sexual activity a challenge, but definitely not impossible.
+Some people experience decreased sexual desire, have to work harder to achieve orgasm or experience some erectile dysfunction.
+These things make sexual activity a challenge, but definitely not impossible.
 Talk openly with your sexual partner about how the medication affects your sexual needs, and explore ways to adjust your sexual activity accordingly.
 It might be helpful to spend more time or foreplay before intercourse.

 Headaches, dizziness, or blurred vision: